SlavyanDesu/BocchiBot/README.md

 `token`: API token.
 You can get it [here](https://api.i-tech.id/) by creating an account.

 ## 🗣️ Changing language
 Wanna change the language of the bot to English?
-Simply replace all `ind.` in `message/index.js` to `eng.`
+Simply replace all `ind` in `message/index.js` to `eng`
 Example:
 ```js
 client.reply(from, ind.wrongFormat(), id)